mseminatore/TeslaJS/README.md

-vehicleData() | retrieve **all** vehicle state data in a single call vehicleConfig() | retrieve the vehicle_config data vehicleState() | retrieve the vehicle_state data wakeUp() | attempt to wake a sleeping vehicle
+vehicleData() | retrieve **all** vehicle state data in a single call vehicleConfig() | retrieve the vehicle_config data vehicleState() | retrieve the vehicle_state data vinDecode() | decode and return the vehicle VIN properties wakeUp() | attempt to wake a sleeping vehicle windowControl() | adjust windows to 'vent' or 'close' position

 ## Library Exported Constants